recipes from around the world

 1 big cooked tentacle of octopus (normally for sale at Japanese markets in the sushi section) slicked into 1/4 discs.

-Mix in a bowl with around a pint of cherry tomatoes chopped in half, or diced fresh tomatoes (you can mix up different varieties for color enhancement like green, yellow, red etc.)
+Mix in a bowl around a pint of cherry tomatoes chopped in half, or diced fresh tomatoes (you can mix up different varieties for color enhancement like green, yellow, red etc.)

 Add a handful of washed and loosely chopped cilantro